openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/item.rst

     A description of the goods, services to be provided.

 :classification:
-    :ref:`Classification`
+    Array of :ref:`Classification`, required

     |ocdsDescription|
-    OpenContracting Description: The primary classification for the item.
+    The primary classification for the item.
 See the itemClassificationScheme to identify preferred classification lists, including CPV and GSIN.

     It is required for `classification.scheme` to be `CAV-PS` or `CPV`.
 The `classification.id` should be valid `CAV-PS` or `CPV` code.

 :additionalClassifications:
-    List of :ref:`Classification` objects
+    Array of :ref:`Classification` objects, optional

     |ocdsDescription|
     An array of additional classifications for the item.
 See the